suljov/Webb-app/README.md

 ### basic upload vulnerabilities

+#### tips

-tips: when looking and enumerating etc use tools like:
+when looking and enumerating etc use tools like:
 * wappalyzer
 * source code
 * burp suite
 * inspect element gobuster/dirsearch
+* change file with hexeditor

+be patient

+try to understand the framwork its not alwasy php shells etc maybe its node.js etc.

 #### resources
 ```